 - Stratford Picturehouse located at Salway Road, London, E15 1BX

-- Picturehouse at National Media Museum located at National Media Museum Little Horton Lane, Bradford, BD1 1NQ.
+- Picturehouse at Science And Media Museum located at Science And Media Museum Little Horton Lane, Bradford, BD1 1NQ.

 - The Membership is valid for one year from the date of purchase.

-- Regional: all Regional cinemas except Picturehouse at National Media Museum
+- Regional: all regional Picturehouse Cinemas except Picturehouse at Science And Media Museum

-- Bradford: Picturehouse at National Media Museum only
+- Bradford: Picturehouse at Science And Museum only

 - The free tickets cannot be used for premium-price events (such as Screen Arts shows) or free-list-suspended films.